 When completing the bankruptcy forms, you must provide the value of each item of your personal property, such as cars, furniture, jewelry, and the like.
 You will list these values on Schedule A/B of the bankruptcy forms, as well as a few other forms.

-The standard you use in valuing your personal property is the retail replacement value.
-Read on to learn what retail replacement value means, and the various methods you can use to get this value for each of your personal belongings.
+The standard you use in valuing your personal property is the current value.
+Read on to learn the various methods you can use to get this value for each of your personal belongings.

-The best method for determining the replacement value for your property will depend on the type of property.
+The best method for determining the current value for your property will depend on the property type.

-Trade Publications.
-If the vehicle is only a few years old or there is still a high balance owed on the auto loan leaving little or no equity in the vehicle, looking up the retail value in a trade publication or its online version may be all you need to do.
-You will need to know the mileage, the particular make and model, the year and the vehicle’s general condition to come up with an accurate value of the vehicle.
+- Trade publications.
+If the vehicle is only a few years old or there is still a high balance owed on the auto loan leaving little or no equity in the car, looking up the retail value in a trade publication or its online version might be all you need to do.
+The two most commonly used include Kelley Blue Book and NADA guides.
+Be prepared with the mileage, the particular make and model, the year and the vehicle’s general condition.
 Some of the online versions also request information on the area of the country where you are located.
-There are different trade publications and their values may vary.
-You might want to look at more than one.

-Comparable Sale Prices.
-If you have an older vehicle, the trade publications may be less helpful.
-You could check the newspaper advertisements or online sites to see what people in your area are selling similar vehicles for or check local used car dealerships to look for prices on comparable vehicles.
+- Comparable sale prices.
+If you have an older vehicle, the trade publications might be less helpful.
+You could check the newspaper advertisements or online sites to see what people in your area are selling similar vehicles.
+Also, you can check local used car dealerships to look for comparable vehicle prices.

-Appraisals.
+- Appraisals.
 You could also have your car appraised.
-There are some car dealerships that will provide an appraisal but you need to be careful that they are not providing you with a trade-in value that is dependent on your buying a new vehicle from them.
-The appraisal should represent the amount you would need to pay to replace your vehicle.
+Some car dealerships will provide an appraisal, but you need to be careful that they are not providing you with a trade-in value that is dependent on your buying a new vehicle from them.
+The appraisal should represent the amount you would need to pay to replace your current car.
 Another option would be to pay a professional appraiser to assess the value of your vehicle.
-Your mechanic may be helpful in providing a value but the bankruptcy trustee or the court may be a little suspicious if you receive an appraisal from someone with whom you have had a long time relationship.
+Your mechanic might be helpful in providing a value, but the bankruptcy trustee or the court may be a little suspicious if you receive an appraisal from someone with whom you have had a long time relationship.
 Information from your mechanic on any necessary repairs or problems with your vehicle may help the appraiser make a more accurate valuation.

-To learn more about your options for dealing with your car and auto loan, see Nolo's section on Your Car in Chapter 7 Bankruptcy.
+Be sure to take into account the age and condition of the vehicle, and whether particular repairs will be necessary.
+Also, be prepared to bolster your valuation with photographs and repair estimates, as appropriate.
+To learn more about your options for dealing with your vehicle and auto loan, see Nolo's section on Your Car in Chapter 7 Bankruptcy.

-Comparable Sale Prices.
-Another way to value your household goods would be to visit various thrift stores, such as Goodwill, or local flea markets, or garage sales to see what comparable goods are selling for.
+- Comparable sale prices.
+A reasonable way to value your household items would be to visit various thrift stores, such as Goodwill, or local flea markets and garage sales, to see what comparable goods are selling for.
 Keep a record of the dates and locations you visit to support your valuation.
 You can also check online sales or auction sites.
 Wherever you find your values, make sure to list the age and condition of the property to give the trustee a better idea of what you are valuing.

-Jewelry, furs, and collectibles will almost always need an appraisal.
+These types of items could need an appraisal.
 Make clear to the appraiser that you are looking for a current sale value appraisal and not an appraisal for insurance.
 The valuations may be different.
-Pawn shops may give you the lowest appraisal value but they have a general reputation for undervaluing property and may not be the best source.
+Pawnshops might give you the lowest appraisal value, but because they have a reputation for undervaluing property, the appraisal would likely draw an objection by the trustee.
 A reputable dealer in estate property may be the best source for appraisals on these items.